 Brighton – Day 2 – Saturday

-We were up (reasonably) early, excited to explore Brighton.
-A room at Snooze includes a generous breakfast, but if you’re staying in a Brighton hotel that doesn’t, then I recommend Café Coho for brekkie.
+Wake up (reasonably) early to explore Brighton.
+Head to Café Coho for brekkie.
 There are two – one in the lanes and one near the station.

 British Airways i360

-As the weather was good, we headed straight for the i360.
-This observation tower on the seafront was completed in 2016 by the same team behind the London Eye, offering 360-degree views of Brighton.
+Make your way to the i360.
+This observation tower on the seafront was built by the same team behind the London Eye, offering 360-degree views of Brighton.
 Plan your visit around the weather forecast, and if the skies are clear make sure you do it first because you’ll see far more than on a cloudy day (on a clear day you can even see the Isle of Wight!).
 It takes around 25 minutes to reach the top (138m) and back again, and you can enjoy an ‘in flight’ drink at the bar while you take in the best views of Brighton.

 Lunch – Riddle and Finns

-If you like seafood then you’ll love Riddle and Finns.
-They have an excellent menu focused on locally sourced seasonal fish and have a superb wine list that includes Sussex vino.
-If you happen to be there during the week, then they do a great value 2 course set menu for £15.95.
+If you like seafood then you’ll love Riddle and Finns in the lanes.
+They have an excellent menu focused on locally sourced seasonal fish and a superb wine list that includes Sussex vino.
+If you happen to be there during the week, then they do a great value 2 course set menu.